-- Select Start > All Programs > HP ProtectTools Security Manager. - 2.
-In the left pane, click Embedded Security, and then click Backup. - In the right pane, click Backup.
-The HP Embedded Security for ProtectTools Backup Wizard opens. - 4.
+- 1. Select Start > All Programs > HP ProtectTools Security Manager. - 2.
+In the left pane, click Embedded Security, and then click Backup. - 3.
+In the right pane, click Backup.
+The Embedded Security Backup Wizard opens. - 4.
 Follow the on-screen instructions.